-The geographical location of the country, 200 km of beaches and a wide variety of cultural, historical and natural resources, such as high mountains, deep valleys, glaciers, diverse flora and fauna, all make Montenegro a special and beautiful Mediterranean country.
+The geographical location of the country, 200 km of beaches and a wide variety of cultural, historical and natural resources, such as high mountains, deep valleys, glaciers, diverse flora and fauna – all make Montenegro a special and beautiful Mediterranean country.

-Surrender to the hospitality of Montenegro.
+Indulge in the hospitality of Montenegro

 The most popular tourist destinations in Montenegro are: